NaamaBarIlan/Readings-Notes-Repository/Readings/EFCoreAndAPI.md

 * EF Core can serve as an object-relational mapper (O/RM), enabling .NET developers to work with a database using .NET objects, and eliminating the need for most of the data-access code they usually need to write.
 * EF Core supports many database engines, see Database Providers for details.

+---

 ### Razor Pages

-* Razor Pages is a new aspect of ASP.NET Core MVC that makes coding page-focused scenarios easier and more productive.
+* Razor Pages is an aspect of ASP.NET Core MVC that makes coding page-focused scenarios easier and more productive.

+---

 ### Asynchronous code